 Avoid calling for tenders or arranging for construction of soft engineering projects until the design is accepted.

 Begin to develop the maintenance agreement check whether the asset will be maintained by us or the local council.

-Business Improvement Development Services will support your development of this plan.
+Development Works Services, Development Services will support your development of this plan.

 call 131 722